 The IC3 Team

-IC3 initiatives are implemented by a dedicated team, including Ganesh Kohli (Founder, IC3 Movement), Jim-McLaughlin (Co-Chair, IC3 Conference), and Rajika Bhandari, PhD (President & CEO, IC3 Institute).
+IC3 initiatives are implemented by a dedicated team, including Ganesh Kohli (Founder, IC3 Movement) and Jim-McLaughlin (Co-Chair, Annual IC3 Conference).
 Meet the entire IC3 team by visiting the contact page.

 - The inaugural Annual IC3 Conference in 2016 drew 285+ delegates representing high schools, universities and organizations.
 Growing steadily each year, the 2019 Annual IC3 Conference hosted 925+ delegates representing 36+ different countries.
 From 2016 to 2019, the Annual IC3 Conferences have in total been attended by about 2,400 delegates, impacting 158,000+ students in 42+ countries and 23 Indian states.